WakiMak/trentent.github.io-forked/_posts/2013-07-08-powershell-script-to-manipulate-register-this-connections-addresses-in-dns.md

   - PowerShell
   - Provisioning Services
   - scripting
-  - XenApp
+  - &
 ---
-We run a multihome NIC setup with our Citrix PVS servers and the &#8220;Provisioning&#8221; Network is a seperate VLAN that is only used by the PVS servers and goes no where. Â Unfortunately, however, the &#8220;Provision&#8221; NIC can register itself in the DNS, causing devices outside of the Provisioning network (everyone) to resolve to the incorrect address. Â To resolve this I ran this script across all my vDisks to remove the ability of the provision network to register itself as available in DNS.:
+We run a multihome NIC setup with our Citrix PVS servers and the "Provisioning" Network is a seperate VLAN that is only used by the PVS servers and goes no where. Â Unfortunately, however, the "Provision" NIC can register itself in the DNS, causing devices outside of the Provisioning network (everyone) to resolve to the incorrect address. Â To resolve this I ran this script across all my vDisks to remove the ability of the provision network to register itself as available in DNS.:

 <pre class="lang:ps decode:true ">$provNic=Get-WmiObject Win32_NetworkAdapter -filter 'netconnectionid ="Provision"'
 $prodNic=Get-WmiObject Win32_NetworkAdapter -filter 'netconnectionid ="Production"'